jiasong18/Ant-Media-Server-Wiki/Simulcasting-to-Social-Media-Channels.md

 So, you can start broadcasting now!

-## How to Publish Live Stream on Youtube?
+## How to Publish Live Stream on Periscope?

 You can <span>publish live stream</span>s on your periscope account.
 Just click the <strong>Profile</strong> button and select <strong>Producer.</strong>